nfmelendez/funflowerfarm-contracts/README.md

 **Data Storage**
 _Contracts that hold the core data in the game_

-- `FFFToken.sol` - SFL ERC20 token
+- `FFFToken.sol` - FFF ERC20 token